 40. Conducting a Lean Six Sigma Green Belt project with a cross-functional team allows you to practice your facilitation skills which are highly valuable and required of most leaders.

 41. While taking Green Belt Training and conducting a project, it’s a good idea to connect with others who are doing the same thing – even if they are not in your line of business, they can be sounding boards and offer examples of new tools and concepts.

 42. The best team meetings for Green Belts and their teams are regular team meetings – If you know you’re going to meet every Tuesday at 10am, it’s both a chance to collaborate, and an automatic deadline for deliverables.

-44. Lean Six Sigma Green Belt Training can help you save money at home.
+44. Lean Six Sigma Green Belt Certification can help you save money at home.
 Use it to reduce the electric bill, reduce wasted food and reduce unnecessary purchases and bills.

 45. Lean does not stand for “Less Employees Are Needed!”
 Lean is not about eliminating people, it’s about eliminating waste.
 People are not a waste, yet they often waste time on activities that do not add value for the customer.

 46. Lean has been around since the 1940’s and Six Sigma has been around since the 1980’s.
 Before Six Sigma was Total Quality Management (TQM), and before Lean was PDCA.
 This stuff has to work if it’s been around for this long!